ankel/haulm-topper/README.md

   * Optionally, you can provide a class that contains static methods that turn a string into the type that you want.
 * That's it, Haulm-topper takes care of getting the property for you.
   * If the properties doesn't contain the annotated key, an exception is thrown.
-  * But if the returned type is `Optional<SomeType>`, it'll be `Optional.empty`.
-How handy is that!
+  * But if the returned type is `java.util.Optional<SomeType>`, it'll be `Optional.empty` instead of an exception.
+How handy is that?

-## Why the name?
+    * And if the convert method returns null, the final value is still `Optional.empty`

- [Haulm topper](https://en.wikipedia.org/wiki/Potato_harvester#Haulm_topper) is a machine used in harvesting root crops.
-It cuts the above ground parts of the plant so that a harvester can get at the roots below, which are the actual fruit of these crops.
+Finally, a set of default conversion methods are provided (`toInt`, `toLong`, `toDouble`) but if your class contains any method with similar signature, it will override the default ones.